 - Heat oil and add the onion and garlic.
 Saute 1 minute.
 Add the mixed vegetables and cook for 1-2 minutes.
 Push ingredients to one side and add the beaten egg.
 Scramble then mix with the rest of the ingredients for 1-2 minutes.

-- Add the cooked quinoa, soy sauce, teriyaki sauce, rice wine and salt and black pepper to taste.
+- Add the quinoa, soy sauce, teriyaki sauce, rice wine and salt and black pepper to taste.
 Add red hot chili flakes or Sriracha for a kick of heat.
 Serve hot and sprinkle with sesame seeds and green onions, if desired.

 - Rinse the quinoa and drain.
 Add the quinoa and water to your Instant Pot insert.
 Close and lock the lid.